spatialthoughts/courses/docs/python-foundation-output/13_creating_spatial_data.md

 ## Exercise

 The data package contains multiple geonames text files from different countries in the `geonames/` folder.
-Write code to read all the files, merge them and extract the mountain features to a single geopackage.
+We have the code below that reads all the files, extract the mountain features and merges them in a single DataFrame using the `pd.concat()` function.

-- Example Workflow:
-    - 1. Create an empty list called `dataframes`
-    - 2. Iterate over the filenames and within the loop
-        - a.
-Construct the path to the file
-        - b.
-Read it using pandas
-        - c.
-Filter it for the mountain features
-        - d.
-Append to the list `dataframes`.
-    - Use pd.concat() function to merge the list of dataframes.
-    - Create a GeoDataFrame
-    - Write the GeoDataFrame to a file.
+The exercise is to convert the merged DataFrame to a GeoDataFrame as save it as a shapefile.

 ```python